DrewBradfordXYZ/quickbase-copy/README.md

 # If you choose to not update .env do not run this command.
 # You may update code pages manually with the files in /dist.

+# To automatically update code pages,
 npm run quickbase

-# If you recieve success messages, your code pages are now updated with app content
+# Your code pages are now updated with app content
-# Your app is now in production.
+# Your app is in production.
 ```

 Create a button to launch quickbase-copy.html